 If a horse is a carrier for their trait, they have a 50% chance of passing on their trait.
 If we roll for “passing on”, we then roll again (50/50) to determine if the foal will also be a carrier like their parent, or if they will express the trait.
 This means that a horse that is a carrier has a 25% chance of having a foal that expresses their parent’s carried trait.

 For non-genetic traits, there is no inheritance.

 How do i figure out my 700 pre-existing characters' TEG and MTG?
 The short answer is, you don’t have to!

-Each player may request “genetic tests” for up to ten of their characters through this forum.
+Each player may request “genetic tests” for their characters through this forum.
 You will need to provide both genetic and nongenetic traits (or lack of) for each character, each character's parents (and the time of their character’s conception), and each character’s grandparents (at the time of their character’s parents’ conceptions).
 The officers will then give you the genetic code for your character.
 This code cannot be changed or altered, and anyone caught doing so will receive a warning.

-If you have the genetic code for both your character and the character they are breeding with, the faeries will perform in depth genetics during breeding..
+If you have the genetic code for both your character and the character they are breeding with, the faeries will perform in-depth genetics during breeding..